Custom Tuning: Boost most popular and latest documents

 A multiplier value of 1 has no effect.
 However, any other value, such as , increases the relevance score of title match by times, making them more likely to appear higher in the search results.

-Click Boosting Rate
+Click Boosting Base

 In the default configuration, if a document D has been clicked on 10 times for a keyword K, then D's relevance score is automatically increased by approximately 30% for that keyword.
 Administrators have the flexibility to modify this boost rate.
 To do so, simply click anywhere within the Click Boosting Base field and replace the default value of 10 with a different integer.